-In the wake of all that’s happened with the coronavirus over the past months, parents have found themselves forced to homeschool their children, much to their dismay and nervousness.
+In the wake of all that’s happened in 2020, parents have found themselves forced to homeschool their children, much to their dismay and nervousness.
 I’ve had a few people message me asking what they should be doing for their children, so I thought I’d share some tips on how to homeschool in your state.

 In this post I’ll be sharing information for those parents who just want to survive until their kids go back to school, as well as information for those parents who, in light of the latest news of schools opening up while coronavirus still lurks out there, might want to keep their children home for longer than summer, or even for the rest of their child’s educational career.

 Please note that I in no way consider myself an expert, but rather an ex-homeschooling mom of 20 years under her belt.

 I started homeschooling my three children starting when my eldest daughter was in first grade.
 She had been bullied, and we were concerned about our children being safe in school.
 Also, we were a young family trying to find our way in the area of child rearing in the 90s.

 My youngest graduated from high school in 2015, which gave me the grand total of 20 years of homeschooling children from kindergarten all the way up through their senior year in high school.
 It’s my hope that I can help you have a little more peace of mind whether you are homeschooling for a short time, or longer.